 - We were very impressed with the strength of the plastic; it feels indestructible.

-- The spigot at the top works well when you want to use the can for cleaning, cooking, or drinking water.
+- The spigot at the top works well when you want to use the can to clean, cook, or drink water.

 - There was no plastic taste with the taste of the water after storing water in this for weeks.